 - A list of special considerations the department may face in an emergency

-Information gathered from the departmental annexes is used in the formulation of the College's comprehensive COOP.
+Information gathered from the departmental annexes is used in the formulation of the university's comprehensive COOP.
 The comprehensive COOP also provides policy and guidance to ensure the ability to restore essential functions within the recovery times established by the institution.